vector-engineering/covidcg/README.md

 snakemake --use-conda
 ```

-Both ingestion pipelines are designed to be run regularly, and attempt to chunk data in a way that minimizes expensive reprocessing/realignment in the downstream main analysis step.
+Both `workflow_genbank_ingest` and `workflow_gisaid_ingest` are designed to be run regularly, and attempt to chunk data in a way that minimizes expensive reprocessing/realignment in the downstream main analysis step.
+The `workflow_custom_ingest` pipeline does not attempt to chunk data to minimize expensive reprocessing but this can be accomplished outside of covidcg by dividing up your sequence data into separate FASTA files.

 ### Main Analysis